 Construction is all about light and ventilation.
 Water is carefully conserved and obtained from several wells in each village.
 Toilets were dry and emptied via side doors with the excrement used to fertilize the palm groves.

-Of the five villages, Ghardaia and Beni Isguen, the two largest villages are worth while visiting in any detail.
+Of the five villages, Ghardaia and Beni Isguen, the two largest villages are worthwhile visiting in any detail.

+Melika.
 Beside the upper town is a great viewpoint to see most of the villages.

 Bounoura.
 The Mosque of Bounaura sits alone at the top of the mountain.
 It could not be entered.
 Buildings built on the rocks surrounding the wadi form good defensive walls.

 Ghardaia is the largest village and the centre of the valley.
 A very large city has built up below the old village.
-There is a large open square surrounded by radiating pedestrian streets selling spices, vegetables and fruit, nuts and knick knacks.
+There is a large open square surrounded by radiating pedestrian streets selling spices, vegetables and fruit, nuts and knick-knacks.

-We went with a guide to see the upper town, the best example of hill with a mosque on top and at the center, concentric lanes, four large streets and many very narrow lanes radiating down the hill.
+We went with a guide to see the upper town, the best example of the hill with a mosque on top and at the center, concentric lanes, four large streets and many very narrow lanes radiating down the hill.

-GhardaïaBeni Isguen.
+Beni Isguen.
 The only village still with walls, enter through a large gate and walk by the mosque to the large watch tower at the end and the high point of the village.
 We climbed up to the top for great views.
 In the central market, the daily auction was being held in the square.
-Boxes of garage sale type items were sold in lots and then individual items sold by the buyer.
+Boxes of garage sale-type items were sold in lots and then individual items sold by the buyer.
 Most was old “junk” of little value, but this continued the culture of the market.

 El-Atteuf town.
 We drove through the large business district below the old town and drove to the Sidi Brahim mausoleum, with large columns and an empty tomb in the middle.